foundry-rs/starknet-foundry/docs/src/testing/gas-etimation.md

 > 📝 **Note**
 >
-> Estimated gas will always be rounded to the next integer.
+> Estimated gas will always be rounded up to the next integer.

 ## Calculating Gas